Skip to content

 February 26, 1973, Claiborne Farm announced that Secretariat syndicated for 32 shares at $190,000 each for a record $6,080,000.

-February 26, 1986, Guthrie native Robert Penn Warren became the 1st U.S. Poet Laureate after President R. Regan appointed him.
+February 26, 1986, Guthrie native Robert Penn Warren became the 1st U.S. Poet Laureate after President R. Reagan appointed him.
 His career included 16 volumes of poetry and ten novels.
 Two volumes of poetry and one novel won Pulitzers, the only author to have won for fiction and poetry.

 February 26, 1991, #13 Kentucky beat #24 Alabama 79-73 to win its 200th game in Rupp Arena and became one of two schools (along with North Carolina) to win 1,500 basketball games.